jppmatos/DelDupVal_ML/README.md

 DelDupVal_ML is a ML tool for validation of pos-mapping deletions and duplications copy number variations (CNVs) sequenced with large-insert genomic sequencing libraries that could been mislabeled as an actual CNV due to possible artifacts.

 ## How it works?
-DDval_ML makes use of clusters of identified improper read-pairs to define a flanking region of the CNV it self (Figure 1), then genomic information is overlaped against the flacking regions of it is provided enough information to chracterize the CNV.
+DelDupVal_ML makes use of clusters of identified improper read-pairs to define a flanking region of the CNV it self (Figure 1), then genomic information is overlaped against the flacking regions of it is provided enough information to chracterize the CNV.

 ![image](https://user-images.githubusercontent.com/44948470/201972334-130a94aa-25a1-41cb-b4fc-18ff0cb761c8.png)
 ![image](https://user-images.githubusercontent.com/44948470/201972350-422dce3d-42d7-4fc3-96f1-1c73b04da057.png)